astrolavos1998/AstroSuite-DCS/README.md

 ## 🇺🇸 English Version

 ### NEW 02.01.2026 new version RADIO MENU CREATOR 2 - DCS v.2.19
-		* Fixed if it doesn't have a main menu or submenu to show the redio menu code correctly.
+		* Fixed if it doesn't have a main menu or submenu to show the radio menu code correctly.
 		* Added the ability to redo/undo up to 10 times forward/backward.

 ### Description